Quick start

 Uninstall

-You can remove the resources created by uninstalling the helm
+You can remove the resources created by uninstalling the helm charts as follows:

 helm uninstall --namespace kubewarden kubewarden-defaults